Experimental Film Society (EFS)

 Experimental Film Society (EFS) is an independent, not-for-profit entity specialising in experimental, independent and no/low budget filmmaking.
 It was founded by Rouzbeh Rashidi in 2000 in Tehran, Iran.
 Its aim is to produce and promote films by its members.
 Experimental Film Society unites works by a group of filmmakers, scattered across the globe, whose films are distinguished by an uncompromising, no-budget devotion to personal, experimental cinema.
 It is currently based in Dublin, Ireland.
 In July 2015, the 40th screening of EFS films took place in Berlin.

 Along with Rouzbeh Rashidi and Dean Kavanagh, I’m a member of the Cinema Cyanide noise group, a side project of the EFS.
 Our recordings can be heard here.
 I have made collaborative films with Rashidi and Kavanagh, and Operation Rewrite is a collaborative project between EFS member Esperanza Collado and me.
 I have also been extensively involved in programming and promoting EFS screenings, events and residencies.

 Bahar Samadi (Iran), Jann Clavadetscher (Switzerland / Ireland), Michael Higgins (Ireland), Dean Kavanagh (Ireland), Esperanza Collado (Spain), Jason Marsh (UK), Atoosa Pour Hosseini (Ireland / Iran), Rouzbeh Rashidi (Ireland / Iran), Maximilian Le Cain (Ireland).

 For more details on the aims, ideas and achievements of ESF, have a look at this text by Rashidi.

-Along with Rashidi and Donal Foreman, I am also a member of (An)Other Irish Cinema, a screening project that ran between 2010 and 2012.
+Along with Rashidi and Donal Foreman, I was also a member of (An)Other Irish Cinema, a screening project that ran between 2010 and 2012.